Viam Documentation

 You can use any robotic arm with Viam.
 Configure it as an arm component.
 Then you can move it using the arm API.

 Using the Viam Registry you can create resources for additional hardware types or models and then deploy them to your machines.
-There are also a variety of community-supplied resources you can use.
+You can use an existing component or service type or create generic resources.

 Make your devices better and smarter